rehierl/node-tree-outliner/3-basic-design/3-6-2-outline-depth.md

 between the node and the tree's root" (In short: "1 + the number of ancestors that a node has").
 Because of that, the term "outline depth" is, in the context of a section tree, synonymous to "node level".
-Consequently, the outline depth of a section can also be referred to as the section's "outline level".
+Consequently, the outline depth of a section can also be referred to as the section's "outline/node level".

 **CLARIFICATION**
 The outline depth (or level) of a node is the outline depth of its parent